They are second only to bass as the most popular freshwater sportsfish in the US and renowned for being good eating too.

 Fall sees crappie at their most aggressive and keen to take lures sitting in the upper part of the water column.

 Crappie is one species for which fishing is particularly productive in winter, when they tend to school up.
-A very slow retrieve works best in winter and when you cat one, keep honed in on the same spot as there will likely be more around.
+A very slow retrieve works best when ice fishing in winter and when you catch one, keep honed in on the same spot as there will likely be more around.
+They are a schooling fish as anyone who fishes with a fish finder knows – you can often see decent schools of crappie on your sonar.

 There is nice summary of the seasonality of crappie fishing and the techniques and locations to use on the Missouri Department of Conservation’s site: https://huntfish.mdc.mo.gov/fishing/species/crappie/crappie-tips-fishing